bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_19.png "")

-6. Select horizontal ellipsis icon select Data loading -> Upload Data into New table.
+6. Select horizontal ellipsis icon, then select **Data Loading** -> **Upload Data Into New Table**

 ![](./images/image15_20.png "")

-7. Browse to file location and select sample_basic_table.txt file.
+7. Browse to file location and select ``Sample_Basic_Table.txt`` file.

 ![](./images/image15_21.png "")

-8.Verify in Data preview screen columns are getting populated from uploaded txt file.
+8. In the Data preview screen, verify that columns are getting populated from the uploaded txt file.

 ![](./images/image15_22.png "")